 There is another set of questions pertaining to the union of humanity and divinity in His person.
 Was there any interchange between His two natures?
 Did the union have any effect over His humanity or did the two natures function separately and independently of each other?
 How do we perceive that union?
 Should we treat Christ as a mere human being in the way He thinks, He acts, He lives, and He dies, or should we take into account the fact that the hypostatic union exerts an influence on Christ’s humanity, making Him a unique reality?
 What are the consequences of the hypostatic union?
 How does Christ function as God and man?

 Could He?
 Christ is the incarnate Son of God.
 Anything predicated upon the human nature of Christ is predicated upon the Person of Christ.
 Isn’t saying Christ’s human nature is fallen the same as saying the Son of God is fallen?
 Could we possibly attribute fallenness to the Son of God?
 How could He be subject to all the consequences of the original sin?
 How could Christ win a victory over death when He was doomed to die from the moment He was conceived?
 How could the Son of God be an un-voluntary instrument of Satan?
 How could the powers of His intellect and soul be feeble and His spirit deprived of God’s sanctifying grace?

 In this blog post we’ve only posed questions.
 In the posts that will follow we’ll examine our blogger’s unequivocal conviction that Christ was fallen, just like we all are, and attempt to provide what we think are definitive answers, at least from an Eastern Orthodox perspective.

-In out next post we’ll address whether or not Christ had a fallen nature.
-GO TO PART 2
+In Part 2 we’ll address whether or not Christ had a fallen nature.